-Guajiru is Beach do Ceará, distant 133 km to the Fortress and the 18 km to the experiences. white sand beach, fishing corrals and fishing village in the municipality of Trairi. with approximately 6 km, located on the west coast of Ceará coast and is one of the main beaches of the said municipality.
+Guajiru is a beautiful beach in Ceará, a distance of 133 km to Fortaleza and 18 km to Trairi.
+White sandy beaches, ,fishing corrals and a small fishing village in the municipality of Trairi,. with approximately 6 km of beaches, located on the west coast of Ceará it is one of the main beaches in the area..

-The Beach Guajiru It begins to be populated even in the century 19, when several families, between 1870 and 1913, move to the site, fertile land and attracted by the abundance of fish.
-Its Residents Association comes in 1988, in response to the growth and urbanization of the locality.
+The Beach in Guajiru began to be populated as early as the 19th century 19, when several families, between 1870 and 1913, moved to the area, atracted by fertile land and the abundance of fish.
+Its Residents Association was created 1988, in response to the growth and urbanization of the locality.

-At the same time, Indians who inhabited the land trairienses, They passed by Guajiru beach and settled on site, formerly called Flecheirinha.
-And now has as Guajiru name from a common fruit in the region.
-Over time we were up installing people in this town.
+At the same time, Indians who inhabited the trairienses land, passed by Guajiru beach and settled in the area, formerly called Flecheirinha..
+The Guajiru name came from a common fruit in the region.
+Over time more and more people came to the village.
 The first residents of Guajiru were Manoel Grande and Dock Magalhães.

-Today Guajiru has nursery, school group and a group that has more than 400 associated.
-And through this association is that the community has most of these benefits.
+Today Guajiru has a nursery, a school and a community group of more than 400 members.
+Via this association the community has created most of the facilities.
 The Chapel of Our Lady of the Navigators is located in Plaza Pedro Neco.
-In day 15 August marks the day of the patron saint of the district Guajirú, Nossa Senhora dos Navegantes, with 9 days of novena and celebrations.
+The 15 August marks the day of the patron saint of the district of Guajirú, Nossa Senhora dos Navegantes, with 9 days of parties and celebrations.
 Inside, the chapel has a holy image donated by the town of Icarai de Amontada.